-Rather than processing payments directly, Acuity allows you to integrate with PayPal, Stripe, Square, Braintree, or Authorize.net to accept client payments.
+Rather than processing payments directly, Acuity lets you integrate with PayPal, Stripe, or Square to accept client payments.
 There are no additional Acuity fees involved, but each processor has its own payment flow and fees, which are outline below.

 Stripe allows clients to make payment for an appointment right from your Client Scheduling Page.
 This way clients can book and pay for their appointment without ever leaving Acuity!

 Square allows clients to make payment for an appointment right from your Client Scheduling Page.
 This way clients can book and pay for their appointment without ever leaving Acuity.

 Square also allows you to capture a client’s credit card as they schedule, which is stored in Square for you to charge at a later time––this is great if you book on clients’ behalf, have a no-show, or charge cancellation fees.
 This charging process doesn’t happen automatically though; you’ll need to go in and do it manually.